pakyow/pakyow/docs/environment/configuration.md

 ```

 In this case, running `pakyow server production` would start the environment on
 port 2002.
-Starting Pakyow in an environment other than production would start
+Starting Pakyow in a mode other than production would start the
-the environment on port 2001.
+environment on port 2001.

 ## Config Settings